Span(Graph): a Canonical Feedback Algebra of Open Transition Systems: Feedback Categories

 Whenever $t(s_0,a) = s_1$ and $o(s_0,a) = b$, we write $s_0 \overset{a/b}\rightarrow s_1$.
 We may also write a transition and output in a single function, $f(s_0,a) = (t(s_0,a),o(s_0,a)) = (s_1,b)$. \end{definition}

-The feedback of $\mathbf{Mealy}$ transition systems transforms input/output pairs into states. \Cref{fig:mealys} is an example: a transition system with a single state becomes a transition system with two states and each transition $(s_{i},i/s_{o})$ yields a transition $(i/)$ from $s_{i}$ to $s_{o}$. \end{example}
+The feedback of $\mathbf{Mealy}$ transition systems transforms input/output pairs into states. \Cref{fig:mealys} is an example: a transition system with a single state becomes a transition system with two states, $\{s_1,s_0\}$.
+We compute this feedback by transforming each transition $(s_{i},i/s_{o})$ into a transition $(i/)$ from $s_{i}$ to $s_{o}$. \end{example}

 \begin{example}[Elgot automata] Similarly, when we consider $\Set$ with the monoidal structure given by the disjoint union, we recover \emph{Elgot automata}~\cite{elgot75}, which are given by a transition function $S + A \to S + B$.
 These transition systems motivate the work of Katis, Sabadini and Walters in~\cite{sabadini95,katis02}.